Samuel Fury Childs Daly

 Assistant Professor of African and African American Studies

-Samuel Fury Childs Daly is a historian of twentieth-century Africa.
-His research bridges West and East Africa, and it combines legal, military, and social historical approaches to the study of the past.
+Samuel Fury Childs Daly is a historian of twentieth century Africa.
+His research bridges East and West Africa, combining the methods of legal, military, and social history to understand the period after independence.
 His current project considers the history of the Biafra War (1967-1970).
-This book manuscript, entitled A History of the Republic of Biafra: Law, Crime, and the Nigerian Civil War, draws a connection between the crisis conditions of the war and the forms of crime that came to be associated with Nigeria in its wake.
-Using an original body of legal records from the secessionist Republic of Biafra, it traces how technologies, survival practices, and moral ideologies that emerged in the context of the fighting shaped the practice and perception of crime after Biafra’s defeat.
-Connecting the violence of the battlefield to violent crime, it provides a new perspective on the discursive relationship between law and disorder in Africa after colonialism.
-His other areas of interest include customary law in the British Empire, the history of vigilantism in Tanzania, and the methodologies of African history.
+This book, entitled A History of the Republic of Biafra: Law, Crime, and the Nigerian Civil War (Cambridge University Press, 2020), connects the crisis conditions of the war and the forms of crime that came to be associated with Nigeria in its wake.
+Using an original body of legal records from the secessionist Republic of Biafra, it traces how technologies, survival practices, and moral ideologies that emerged in the context of the fighting shaped how crime was practiced and perceived after Biafra’s defeat.
+By connecting the violence of the battlefield to violent crime, it provides a new perspective on law and politics in Africa after colonialism.
+His other areas of interest include the global history of drug trading, customary law in the British Empire, and the history of policing and prisons.

 Daly, S. F. C. “The case against Victor Banjo: Legal process and the governance of Biafra.”
 Postcolonial Conflict and the Question of Genocide: The Nigeria-Biafra War, 1967-1970, 2017, pp. 95–112.
 Scopus, doi:10.4324/9781315229294.
 Full Text